EpochStudio/Galaxies-ToS-Privacy/ToS.md

 Guilds may purchase Subscription Services to access additional features.
 These services are subject to the following conditions:

 #### 2.4.1 - Refund Policy
-Please open a ticket at [https://support.discord.com] to issue an refund.
+Please open a ticket at [Discord Support](https://support.discord.com) to issue an refund.

 #### 2.4.2 - Trial Policy
 Guilds are eligible for a one-time, 14-day Trial Period of Subscription Services.
 This offer cannot be extended or repeated.